barrett-ruth/auto-theme.nvim/README.md

 > Note, [as of
 > v0.11.5](https://github.com/neovim/neovim/commit/d460928263d0ff53283f301dfcb85f5b6e17d2ac),
 > NeoVim dynamically switches `vim.o.background` according to the system
 > theme.
-This plugin may be
+This plugin is
 > replaceable with an autocmd on `OptionSet` with pattern `background`.
 Use at
 > your own discretion.